workflowhub-eu/about/Workflow-RO-Crate/1.1-DRAFT/index.md

 **Tip**: See [RO-Crate specification on Workflows and Scripts](https://www.researchobject.org/ro-crate/specification/1.3/workflows.html) for details.

+**Note**: The IRI mapping for `ComputationalWorkflow` was updated in the [RO-Crate 1.3 JSON-LD context](https://www.researchobject.org/ro-crate/specification/1.3/context.jsonld), along with other Bioschemas terms - see [Backward compatibility](#backward-compatibility) for details.

 ### Main Workflow CWL Description

 The _Crate_ MAY contain a data entity of type `["File", "SoftwareSourceCode", "HowTo"]` as the _Main Workflow CWL Description_.